In July of 2011 I found myself in my own Valley of Achor.

-Dear God, thank You that you restore us, that You turn our valleys of darkness into doors of hope.
-Help us to turn to You when we are hopeless, and that we would trust in Your perfect and healing love.
+Dear God, thank you that you restore us, that you turn our valleys of darkness into doors of hope.
+Help us to turn to you when we are hopeless, and that we would trust in Your perfect and healing love.
 Amen.

-Perhaps you’re feeling emotionally abandoned from your spouse, or you’re suffocating under the hopeless cloud of depression.
+Consider This: Perhaps you’re feeling emotionally abandoned from your spouse, or you’re suffocating under the hopeless cloud of depression.
 You’re not alone.
 Consider talking to one of our confidential mentors about it.